intelliw/hsy-api.portal/dev.api.sundaya.monitored.equipment/Getting Started.md

 - `harvest` refers to renewable energy generation.

-- `enjoy` indicates energy use by end users and appliances.
+- `yield` indicates energy use by end users and appliances.

 ### Visualisation